nsaylan/Cohort-19/devops/hands-on/Kubernetes/S7-eks-01-managing-kubernete-cluster-with-eks/README.md

 ## Part 3 - Adding Worker Nodes to the Cluster

-1. Get to the cluster page that is recently created.
+1. Get to the cluster page that was recently created.

 2. Wait until seeing the ```ACTIVE``` status for the cluster.